 In many cases, you may bring your pet with you on the train.
 However, different rules apply per train company.
 Below you can read more about traveling with your pet.

 Small pets transported in a cage, bag or basket (maximum dimension 30x30x55 cm) may travel for free in the Netherlands.
 Obviously, this does also apply to guide dogs as these may travel for free and are not obligated to wear a muzzle.
 A guide rate ticket is needed for a guide dog.
 Day card dog Is your dog too big then it should always be kept on a leash, wear a muzzle and have a valid ticket.
-For Intercity Brussels this is called 'day card dog'.
-It is a 2nd class ticket that is valid for both 1st and 2nd class in the Netherlands.
-You can purchase a ticket for Belgium at one of the staffed sales outlets: NS International Service Center, travel agencies and a NS International counter in one of the Ticket & Service offices at the larger train stations.
-There are extra costs when purchasing tickets via a staffed sales outlet: click here for more information.
 You can also purchase a ticket for a dog at one of the self-service ticket machines.

 Small dogs or other pets may travel for free when they are carried in a basket or bag no larger than 55x30x30 cm.
 These need to be such that the animal does not disturb other passengers.
 Guide dogs may also travel for free.
 Large pets Other dogs are only permitted in the carriage if they are kept on your lap or on a leash and wearing a muzzle and form no disturbance to the other passengers.
 If a passenger complains about the presence of a dog or other pet, the train manager may ask the pet owner to move to another part of the train.
 Tickets for dogs can be purchased from the Train Manager on board, for € 30, one-way trip.